imanlab/bgf/README.md

 **Tactile Forward Model**

-The /tactile_forward_model directory includes the code for trainig the forward model including Action Conditioned Tactile Prediction Model and Slip Classification Model.
+The /tactile_forward_model directory includes the code for trainig the forward model including Action Conditioned Tactile Prediction and Slip Classification Models.
+The [readme file in /tactile_forward_model](/tactile_forward_model/README.md) directory includes detailed instruction for running the code.